nkallima/sim-universal-construction/README.md

 # Collection

 The Synch framework provides a large set of highly efficient concurrent data-structures, such as combining-objects, concurrent queues and stacks, concurrent hash-tables and locks.
 The cornerstone of the Synch framework are the combining objects.
 A Combining object is a concurrent object/data-structure that is able to simulate any other concurrent object, e.g. stacks, queues, atomic counters, barriers, etc. The Synch framework provides the PSim wait-free combining object [2,10], the blocking combining objects CC-Synch, DSM-Synch and H-Synch [1], and the blocking combining object based on the technique presented in [4].
 Moreover, the Synch framework provides the Osci blocking, combining technique [3] that achieves good performance using user-level threads.
+Since v3.1.0, the Synch framework provides another implementation of the flat-combining synchronization technique [14] that is written from the scratch and it has no relation with the original code of flat-combining provided in [15].
+In many cases, this new implementation of flat-combining performs much better than the original implementation [15].

 In terms of concurrent queues, the Synch framework provides the SimQueue [2,10] wait-free queue implementation that is based on the PSim combining object, the CC-Queue, DSM-Queue and H-Queue [1] blocking queue implementations based on the CC-Synch, DSM-Synch and H-Synch combining objects.
 A blocking queue implementation based on the CLH locks [5,6] and the lock-free implementation presented in [7] are also provided.
 Since v2.4.0, the Synch framework provides the LCRQ [11,12] queue implementation.
 In terms of concurrent stacks, the Synch framework provides the SimStack [2,10] wait-free stack implementation that is based on the PSim combining object, the CC-Stack, DSM-Stack and H-Stack [1] blocking stack implementations based on the CC-Synch, DSM-Synch and H-Synch combining objects.
 Moreover, the lock-free stack implementation of [8] and the blocking implementation based on the CLH locks [5,6] are provided.
 The Synch framework also provides concurrent queue and stacks implementations (i.e. OsciQueue and OsciStack implementations) that achieve very high performance using user-level threads [3].
+Since v3.1.0, the Synch framework provides stack and queue implementations (i.e. FC-Stack and FC-Queue) based on the  implementation of flat-combining provided by the Synch framework.

 Furthermore, the Synch framework provides a few scalable lock implementations, i.e. the MCS queue-lock presented in [9] and the CLH queue-lock presented in [5,6].
 Finally, the Synch framework provides two example-implementations of concurrent hash-tables.
 More specifically, it provides a simple implementation based on CLH queue-locks [5,6] and an implementation based on the DSM-Synch [1] combining technique.